What is link building in seo?

 - Excessive reciprocal links or excessive link exchanging (“Link to me and I’ll link to you.”)

-Now I suppose that’s rich advice coming from a seo (whose supposed to be manipulating search engines if you listen to some of the bollocks some big name web designers linkbait with these days), but reciprocal link exchanges like the one I mention above offer NO REAL SEO benefit to YOUR site (especially when they are on link partner pages) and Google says it might NEGATIVELY impact your rankings.
+Now I suppose that’s rich advice coming from a seo (whose supposed to be manipulating search engines if you listen to some of the bollocks some big name web designers linkbait with these days), but reciprocal link exchanges like the one I mention above offer NO MASSIVE SEO benefit to YOUR site (especially when they are on link partner pages) and Google says link schemes might NEGATIVELY impact your rankings.

 - Should you reciprocate links with irrelevant unrelated websites?
 NO – It’s a waste of time and potentially damaging.